-Serbia: NIS commissioned Ostrovo CNG plant8.
-June 2017. / News Serbia Energy
+Serbia: NIS commissioned Ostrovo CNG plant, News Serbia Energy

 Serbian oil company NIS announced that it has commissioned compressed natural gas (CNG) plant at Ostrovo gas field near Pozarevac in eastern Serbia.